kluignite/kluignite.github.io/README.md

-The Repo for the official website of IGNITE 2017, a national level coding competition organized by the department of Computer Science and Engineering,K L University

-More details found at kluniversity.in/ignite
+The pre-release beta version of the website with no database functionality (later added in final version).

+Authors: Srikar Kashyap Pulipaka (SrikarKashyap) and Chaitanya Krishna Kasaraneni (kck1710)

+See final version at kluignite.in